jfo/weblog/content/post/monads.md

 ((a b c))
 ```

-`bind` needs to know how to "get at" that internal value.
-In this case, it's as
+Remember that `bind` needs to know how to "get at" that internal value.
+In this
-simple as unwrapping that outer list by using `car` and then applying the given
+case, it's as simple as unwrapping that outer list by using `car` and then
-function to it.
+applying the given function to it.

 ```scheme
 (define bind